andykee/andykee.com/content/matlab-styleguide.md

 ## <a name="naming-conventions"></a>3.
 Naming Conventions

 ### <a name="variables"></a>Variables
-Use lowercase for simple variable names and lowerCamelCase for compound variable names.
+Use `lowercase` for simple variable names and `lowerCamelCase` for compound variable names.

+Prefix variable names that store a count of things with "n" or "m":

+    :::matlab
+    [nRows,nCols] = size(array);

+Prefix variable names that are incremented in a loop with "i" (or "j", "k", ...) to make it clear what the loop is indexing through:

+    :::matlab
+    for iRow = 1:nRows
+        ...

+Use "is" as a prefix for variables representing logical states:

+    :::matlab
+    isPositive = data > 0;

-### Constants
+### <a name="constants"></a>Constants
-Use all uppercase for constant names.
+Use `UPPERCASE` for constant names.
 If the constant has a compound name, use an underscore as a separator.

-### Structures and Cell Arrays
+### <a name="structures-cell-arrays"></a>Structures and Cell Arrays
-Use UpperCamelCase for structure names.
+Use `UpperCamelCase` for structure names.
 Structure fields should follow the naming convention for variables.

 Cell arrays should follow the convention for variables.

-### Functions
+### <a name="functions"></a>Functions
-Functions should have short, all lowercase names.
-Underlines may be used sparingly to improve readability.
+Functions should have short, all `lowercase` names.
 They should be named for what they do and function names should match their filenames.
+Underscores may be used sparingly to improve readability.

-### Classes
+### <a name="classes"></a>Classes
-Use nouns when naming classes.
-Use UpperCamelCase for class and object names.
+Use `UpperCamelCase` for class and object names.
+Class names should be nouns.

 Class properties should be named like structure fields or variables.
 Class methods should be named like functions.

-### Data Files and Directories

-## 4. Programming Recommendations
+## <a name="programming-recommendations"></a>4.
+Programming Recommendations

+* Minimize the use of global variables.
+Their use makes the code more difficult to read, understand, and debug.

+* Avoid the use of `eval`.
+Statements that use `eval` tend to be harder to read and write, more difficult to debug, and slower to execute than alternatives.
+Consider using structures or cell arrays coupled with dynamic field referencing or cell indexing as an alternative.

-Use block comments to temporarily bypass a block of code
+* Avoid the conditional expression `if 0`.
+Use block comments to temporarily bypass a block of code instead.
+Never release software containing `if 0`.
-    not `if 0`

-### <a name="structures-of-arrays"></a>Structures of arrays vs arrays of structures
+* Use an options structure when a function requires many input parameters.
+A structure is easier to parse than a long list of parameter-value pairs.

-When working with large amounts of data, structures of arrays are preferable to arrays of structures as they require significantly less memory and come with a speed benefit when reading/writing.
+* When working with large amounts of data, structures of arrays are preferable to arrays of structures as they require significantly less memory and come with a speed benefit when reading/writing.

         :::matlab
         % Structure of arrays
-    data.x = linspace(0,2*pi);
+        Data.x = linspace(0,2*pi);
-    data.y = sin(data.x);
+        Data.y = sin(Data.x);

         % Array of structures
-    people(1).name = 'doug';
+        Img(1).nRows = 256;
-    people(1).job = 'retired';
+        Img(1).nCols = 256;

-    people(2).name = 'andy';
+        Img(2).nRows = 1000;
-    people(2).job = 'engineer';
+        Img(2).nCols = 1000;

+* Profile the code.
+It helps identify bottlenecks in execution speed and identifies opportunities for optimization.

+* Pay attention to messages from the Code Analyzer.
+Implemnent the suggested changes when they make sense and don't significantly impact redability.

+* Use logical indexing instead of `find`.
+Logical indexing is almost always faster.

+* Provide some form of input validity checking for functions.
+Checking the type and range of numerical inputs and the validity of character strings greatly improves the reliability of a function.
+The `inputParser` function coupled with `assert()` is very helpful for input validity checking.